walaydenobsidia/EVE_PI_Templates/README.md

 7. P4 factories can only be used on Barren and Temperate planets.
 8. You can place 2 factories on each planet with CCU V.
 9. If you would like to use these templates with lower CCU, you will need to edit the value `"CmdCtrLv": 5,` in the json to the CCU value of your toon.
 Save and refresh your templates in game and they will be updated.
+10. When using the mining templates you will find that the routes out of the extractors to the storage unit are missing.
+The is expected behavior because of the way CCP designed the system.
+You will need to set your extractor heads and then create your P0 routes back to the storage unit.
+No other user intervention should be required.